artefactual/automation-tools/README.md

   --config-file <config_file>
 ```

-(Note that the script calls the transfers script as a module using Python's `-m`
+_Note_: the script calls the transfers script as a module using Python's `-m`
 flag, this is required due to the use of relative imports in the code)

 The script can be run from a shell window like: